100% Confidential Consultation Now

 Act Immediately for the Best Outcome

-The first 72 hours is the BEST time to secure your loved one’s release from a Baker Act hold.
-Our team has dedicated over 20 years to providing unprecedented legal representation to those suffering from mental health and substance abuse disorders to help them build a better future.
+The first 72 hours is the BEST time to secure your loved one’s release from a Baker Act detention, before the state has a chance to get a court order for extended detention.

 Mark Astor helped save my son’s life after he was wrongfully Baker Acted in Florida.
 He has been a Godsend to us, I highly recommend Mark if you’re faced with a Baker Act situation.
 Cannot thank him enough!!!Mary T., West Palm Beach, FL